Krindlekrax

 Krindlekrax is a thriller children's novel by author Philip Ridley.
 It was first published in 1991 by Jonathan Cape and republished in 1992 by Red Fox and then again in 2001 by Puffin Books where it is still in print.

 The book won the Nestlé Smarties Book Prize in 1991 in the 9 – 11 age category.
 It was also selected by children aged 9 to 12 as the winner of the 1993 WH Smith Mind-Boggling Book Award.

 The book became a Tellastory Audio Cassette in 1994 that was read by Rik Mayall.

 In 2000, to celebrate the new millennium, Hachette Children's Group published Out of this world, a collection of extracts from "the best in 20th century children's literature".
 Krindlekrax was one of the books featured and appeared alongside such classics as Roald Dahl's Matilda and J.K.
 Rowling's Harry Potter and the Philosopher's Stone.

 Ridley adapted Krindlekrax into a stage play, which premiered at Birmingham Repertory Theatre in 2002.

 Plot

 The story takes place in a street called Lizard Street, located in a town with cracked pavements, scorched brickwork and bumps and holes in the roads.
 It centres around a 9-year-old boy named Ruskin Splinter, who is small and thin with thick glasses, red frizzy hair, knock-knees and a squeaky voice.
 He wants to be the hero of a school play, but everyone criticises him for his appearance and voice, and the role is instead given to Ruskin's window-smashing former friend Elvis Cave.
-Ruskin's special friend is the local school caretaker, Corky Pigeon, who tells him his experiences with the evil monster that lurks in the sewers and terrorises the street, a giant fire breathing crocodile named Krindlekrax.
+Ruskin's special friend is the local school caretaker, Corky Pigeon, who tells him his experiences with the evil monster that lurks in the sewers and terrorises the street, a giant fire breathing crocodile named Krindlekrax, that got a taste for Corky's blood after it bit his knee and left him with a limp.

+Later, Ruskin finds out from his tried dad that everyone in Lizard Street was responsible for the monster getting into the sewers in the first place, and how it grew so big.
+Elvis's father owned a pub, The Dragon and the Golden Penny, and a series of suggestions led to Ruskin's father sneaking a baby crocodile out of the zoo where he worked at the time so that Mr Cave could use the crocodile as a template for painting a sign for his pub.
+However, when Mrs Cave went into labour with Elvis, the Caves ran out of the pub so abruptly that they forgot about the crocodile, which escaped into the sewers, and has since been gorging itself on the old toast Ruskin's mother throws out down the drain outside their house.